Experiment setup: RealSense camera over an ArUco-tracked plate held by a Franka Panda arm

 Many DDNet bot agents running through a 2D platformer level

-Unsuccessfully training AI to play my favorite childhood game nobody ever heard of
+Unsuccessfully training AI to play my favorite childhood game

 I trained 1,500 parallel bots to play DDNet, a cooperative 2D platformer with grappling hooks, freeze mechanics, and maps that take actual players hours to complete.
 This is what it looks like: In this video you can see my army encroaching agents running through the initial section of a Tutorial map that teaches basic movements and adds difficulty incrementally.
 It’s designed for someone who’s never played before, lends itself well for reinforcement learning. ...